This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What is inflammation exactly?
 Inflammation is considered a defense mechanism used by the body to protect against illness and infection.

-Although inflammation is a normal part of the immune process, more and more research shows that chronic inflammation can contribute to disease, trigger pain and increase the risk of serious issues, like heart disease, cancer and diabetes.
+Although inflammation is a normal part of the immune process, more and more research has shown that chronic inflammation can contribute to disease, trigger pain and increase the risk of serious issues, like heart disease, cancer and diabetes.

 What foods cause inflammation?
 In this article, we’ll take a look at a few of the foods that cause inflammation to avoid, plus some healthy swaps that you can make in your diet.

 Several ingredients have been shown to trigger inflammation and negatively impact overall health.
-Here are a few of the top foods that cause inflammation.
+Here are some of the top foods that cause inflammation.

 1. Fried foods